FRC-1721/1721-RapidReact/docs/developing/developing.rst

 FRC Driver Station
 ------------------

 The FRC Driver Station is made for windows, but there is a linux version Q Driver Station.

 This will assume your using the windows version but they both should be the same.

 While most of this will be not in your control during competitions but this will go over it all.

 The base mode is Teleoperated but you can also set it to Autonomous.

 You can enable the robot after a joystick is detected, make sure to plug one in it had robot code and has communications with the robot.

 You may also change which Team Station your at, this changing nothing, unless something like the candle changes color based on team.

-Also see :ref:`Web Station` for a dashboard.
+Also see :ref:`Dashboard` for a dashboard.